cvburgess/leadwithjoy.org/src/posts/mario-kart-retro.md

 ## When to run a Mario Kart retro

+If you often hear from the same folks every sprint, the Mario Kart retro is a fun way to hear from **_everyone_**.

+This format also shines in giving rounded feedback!
+Not only does each participant get their time in the spotlight, but the items shared are portioned out into both positive and negative buckets.

+## Origin story

-And to be clear, this idea is not mine, but borrowed from [Adrien Guéret](https://medium.com/@adriengueret) and adapted for a remote/hybrid world where a physical board game isn't as easy to execute.
+This idea was borrowed from [Adrien Guéret](https://medium.com/@adriengueret) and adapted for a remote/hybrid world where a physical board game isn't as easy to execute.
 Thank you Adrien for this brilliant idea!

 [preview](https://medium.com/openclassrooms-product-design-and-engineering/agile-retrospective-welcome-to-mario-kart-5fc47da51052)